 This Montessori Math lesson composition of quantities comes after the Overview of Golden Beads.
 The goal is to practice what was just introduced in the Overview.
 So, children will review the quantities and language of the decimal system.
-With this practice, place value will be emphasized for the child, the reinforcing the concept.
+With this practice, place value will be emphasized for the child, reinforcing the concept.

 Composition of Quantities Lesson

 Request that the child finishes the bead layout so that you can show him something new, Composition of Quantities.